Meet Our Veteran Team

 Is there any financial risk in making a claim?

-All claims are covered under a no-win-no-fee insurance, known as ATE insurance.
+All claims are covered under a no-win-no-fee agreement, which is covered by ATE insurance.
 This ensures that all legal costs are covered in the event of an unsuccessful claim.
 Unless you are materially deceptive or misleading during the process, you will not be liable for any costs associated with the legal proceedings.
-Legal costs are recovered from your award at the conclusion of your case, at a rate of 25% of the total award.
+Legal costs are recovered from your award at the conclusion of your case, at a rate of 25% of the total award plus an insurance premium.

 What is Crown Immunity, and can it be challenged?